JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 When the application works with several DBMSs, your schema might have slightly different data types for each of them.

-Let’s say the application needs to support both PostgreSQL and MS SQL and you need to store Unicode characters in string data.
+Let's say the application needs to support both PostgreSQL and MS SQL and you need to store Unicode characters in string data.
 PostgreSQL supports Unicode chars in `VARCHAR`, but MS SQL has a separate `NVARCHAR` data type for it.

 JPA Buddy lets you specify type mappings for each DBMS.
 It is also possible to set mappings for JPA Converters and Hibernate Types: